Why Pet Insurance?

 Accident-Only Coverage

-Accident-only plans help cover eligible medical expenses from accidents, such as broken bones, lacerations, and ingestion of foreign objects.
-These plans can typically help cover diagnostic tests needed to assess accident-related injuries.
+Accident-only plans can help cover eligible medical expenses from accidents, such as broken bones, lacerations, and ingestion of foreign objects.
+These plans can typically help cover diagnostic tests needed to assess accident-related injuries, but do not help cover illnesses or routine care.

 Accident and Illness Coverage